Roltechreal/DSA-Project/README.md

 ## Analysis of questions raised earlier.
 1. Gender distribution
-## Answer : *Based on region*, Male are distributed more in Palmora employment.
+## Answer : Based on region, Male are distributed more in Palmora employment.
 This is shown with the Analysis chart below.